 - Complete RSTC Medical Statement (including physician signature, if applicable)

-After completing this program, the Public Safety Diver (PSD) will have established a baseline set of skill processes and knowledge to recognize and respond to PSDs in distress while on the surface, or when submerged.
+After completing this program, the Public Safety Diver (PSD) will have established the baseline knowledge, skills and abilities to recognize and respond to PSDs in distress.

 Note To Applicants